jldec/container-ssh/README.md

       IdentityFile ~/.ssh/{your-private-key}.pem
       SetEnv TERM=xterm-256color
   ```
-- Connect to the container using `ssh container-ssh`
+- Connect using `ssh container-ssh` after starting the container
 - Browse to https://container-ssh.{your-subdomain}.workers.dev/
   ```
-  /hello  fetches from bun running in the container.
-  /status checks if the container is started.
+  /hello  starts container and forwards request to bun /status checks container state
-  /stop   shuts down the container.
+  /stop   shuts down the container
   ```
 - Turn on Cloudflare Access to protect the public endpoit from abuse.
 The container should run for at least 20 minutes.